OData/WebApi/_posts/2015-04-28-03-03-attrribute-routing.md

 }
 {% endhighlight %}

-With this attribute, Web API OData tries to match all request Uri with `Customers({id})/Address/City` routing template to  `GetCityOfACustomer()` function in `MyController`.
+With this attribute, Web API OData tries to match the request Uri with `Customers({id})/Address/City` routing template to  `GetCityOfACustomer()` function in `MyController`.
 For example, the following request Uri will invoke `GetCityOfACustomer`:

 {% highlight csharp %}
 ~/odata/Customers(1)/Address/City